gvwilson/thirdbit/_posts/2007/2007-03-27-beautiful-code-chapter-by-chapter.md

 date: 2007-03-27 13:09:58
 year: 2007
 ---
 <a href="http://www.oreilly.com/catalog/9780596510046/"><em>Beautiful Code</em></a> now has a cover, and I can share the chapter summaries (below the cut).
-I'm very excited---hope to have hardcopy in a month or so.
+I'm very excited—hope to have hardcopy in a month or so.

 Chapter 1, <cite>A Regular Expression Matcher</cite>, by Brian Kernighan, shows how deep insight into a language and a problem can lead to a concise and elegant solution.